GRAAL-Research/DeepRM/README.md

 Take a look at the `hyperparameters_dictionary.txt` to learn more about the effect of many tunable hyperparameters.

+### Why is the repository named "DeepRM"?

+DeepRM stands for Deep Reconstruction Machine, since a pivotal aspect of this work consists of learning the reconstruction function.

 ### BiBTeX

 If you find this work useful, please cite: